Last updated on August 27th, 2023 by Editorial Staff

 Tallahassee, the state capital, is located in the northwest panhandle, and the most populous city in the state is Jacksonville.

-Florida is the 22nd largest state in terms of area, with 65,757 sq mi (170,311 km), and the third most populous, with a population of over 21 million people.
+Florida is the twenty second largest state in terms of area, with 65,757 sq mi (170,311 km), and the third most populous, with a population of over 21 million people.

 Florida has been inhabited by several Native American tribes for at least 14,000 years.
 Spanish explorer Juan Ponce de Leon, who led the first European trip to Florida in 1513, named the state after Spain’s Easter feast known as Pascua Florida, or Feast of Flowers.
 Florida was the first location in the continental United States to be permanently colonized by Europeans, with St. Augustine, founded in 1565, being the oldest continuously inhabited city.
 Florida was continuously contested by Spain and the United Kingdom before being ceded to the United States in 1819; it was recognized as the 27th state on March 3, 1845.
 On January 10, 1861, the state seceded from the Union, becoming one of the seven original Confederate States.
 On June 25, 1868, Florida was returned to the Union after the Civil War ended.

-Inhabitants of northern states began migrating to Florida in the late nineteenth century to escape harsh winters.
-Tourism became Florida’s leading industry in the twentieth century and continues to be so today, attracting millions of visitors each year.
+Inhabitants of northern states began migrating to Florida in the late 19thcentury to escape harsh winters.
+Tourism became Florida’s leading industry in the 20th century and continues to be so today, attracting millions of visitors each year.
 Florida is also known for its oranges and grapefruit.
 Some 80 percent of America’s citrus is grown there and the state accounts for 40% of the world’s orange juice supply.